Sport Court needed a state-of-the-art facility with piping that could handle water hammer and wouldn’t get plugged up with lime, scale, and rust.

-Ferguson Enterprises, a wholesale distributor with 1,350 locations throughout the United States, Puerto Rico, the Caribbean, and Mexico, supplied the Aquatherm product for this project.
-Justin Lowe, a Ferguson sales representative trained and certified six Sport Court employees and an outside plumber on Aquatherm’s exclusive heat-fusion welding process.
-Aquatherm PP-R piping uses reliable heat fusion to form connections; heat fusion bonds both sides of a joint into a single, homogenous material without the use of chemicals or mechanical connections, which eliminates systematic weaknesses and fail-points in the pipe.
+A representative from the local aquatherm distributor trained six Sport Court employees and an outside plumber on aquatherm’s exclusive heat-fusion welding process. aquatherm PP-R piping uses reliable heat fusion to form connections; heat fusion bonds both sides of a joint into a single, homogenous material without the use of chemicals or mechanical connections, which eliminates systematic weaknesses and fail-points in the pipe.
 The seamless heat-fusion connections, combined with the piping’s resistance to corrosion and abrasion, help to eliminate leakage and fouling/plugging concerns.

 Leake bought a small set of Ritmo welders for ½- to 2-in. pipes; he also rented a 6-in.
 Widos butt-fusion machine and a McElroy fusion machine.
-Lowe then visited the site to check on the progress of the installation, review tools, and assess the quality of the fusions.
+The distributor’s rep then visited the site to check on the progress of the installation, review tools, and assess the quality of the fusions.

-“The big plus to Aquatherm is that I haven’t had one leak ‒ not one ‒ which I cannot say of anything I’ve ever done with black pipe,” Leake said.
-“It’s phenomenal; I think Aquatherm is going to be the new standard.”
-In addition to the Aquatherm Blue Pipe, a small amount of 2-in.
-Aquatherm Green Pipe® was also used to supply the domestic water to office space.
+“The big plus to aquatherm is that I haven’t had one leak ‒ not one ‒ which I cannot say of anything I’ve ever done with black pipe,” Leake said.
+“It’s phenomenal; I think aquatherm is going to be the new standard.”
+In addition to the aquatherm blue, a small amount of 2-in. aquatherm green® was also used to supply the domestic water to office space.